Pruning Neural Networks: Optimize and Accelerate Inference

 trainer.train()

-Recovery fine-tuning typically returns 50–70% of lost quality in 1 training epoch.
+Recovery fine-tuning typically recovers 50–70% of lost quality with 1 training epoch.

 • Calibration and pruning: 4–24 hours (depends on method and size)